 at the command line.
 There should be a folder called “<package name>”.

 Optionally, you can place your R libraries in a shared resources folder.
-The location of this folder is set in Workbench under Tools > FME Options > Default Paths > Shared FME Folders.
+The root location of this folder is set in Workbench under Tools > FME Options > Default Paths > Shared FME Folders.
+Within the Shared FME Folder structure, R packages must be placed in the R directory, located under a Plugins directory.
+You may need to manually create these directories:

 Specifying the R Interpreter